icshwi/e3training/workbook/chapter6.md

 seqDLYprecision = 2
 ```

-* Now, can you describe differences among them?
-How they are different from each other?
-Where are they defined?
-Can you explain this?
+* Can you explain answers of the following questions to others?
+1) Difference among them and 2) Where are they defined.

 * In the running ioc, please require the recsync with the installed version through: